uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Run Linux from a USB Drive.md

 ## Create a Bootable USB Drive with the Linux Files Installed

 You will need to have a USB Thumb drive with enough space to hold the Linux distribution source files for the distro you've chosen.
 Once you have this, follow the distro's instructions for preparing the source files to be installed.
 THis will usually involve using a piece of software specifically designed to do this, such as [Rufus](https://rufus.ie/en/) or [Etcher](https://etcher.download/).
 Your distro may suggest software as well; follow their suggestion.
-When finished, you should end up with a bootable install source on your thumbdrive.
+Point the routine to the .iso file you downloaded, and, when finished, you should end up with a bootable install source on your thumbdrive.

 ___